Ogre version 2.1

 (1) At the time of writing both NVIDIA and AMD have stopped releasing new drivers for DX10 cards.

-For maximum compatibility with DX10 hardware, use the D3D11 RS.
+For maximum compatibility with DX10 and also for AMD pre-GCN hardware, use the D3D11 RS.

 Intel has always had very poor OpenGL support; and lately Intel seems to stop releasing new drivers very quickly, even with very recent cards.
 Only the very latest cards (Intel HD 4400 and newer with latest drivers) seem work correctly with our GL3+ on Windows.